BPA, Phthalates, and the Law

 While In re: Bisphenol A involves failure to warn issues where the plaintiffs seek economic and punitive damages but have not yet alleged any health effects, presumably the litigation will involve the issue of BPA science and the difficulties involved in establishing general and specific causation.
 The widespread detection of BPA in the U.S. population and the ubiquitous nature of the diseases reportedly linked to BPA provide fertile ground to contrive a mass tort suit.

 BPA Liability and Insurance Coverage.
 In Medmarc v.
 Avent, 653 F. Supp.
 2d 879 (N.D.
 Ill.
-2009), a federal district court found that Medmarc had no duty to defend its policy holder Avent, a defendant in In re: Bisphenol A. The court reasoned that because the plaintiffs in In re: Bisphenol A were not claming any bodily injury for a specific use of Avent's products, the plaintiffs' claims were not covered under Avent's Comprehensive General Liability ("CGL") policy's insuring language.
+2009), a federal district court found that Medmarc had no duty to defend its policy holder Avent, a defendant in In re: Bisphenol A. The court reasoned that because the plaintiffs in In re: Bisphenol A were not claiming any bodily injury for a specific use of Avent's products, the plaintiffs' claims were not covered under Avent's Comprehensive General Liability ("CGL") policy's insuring language.

 In light of Medmarc, a recent post on PlasticsNews.com reported the likely refusal of insurers to cover litigation costs of manufacturers who use BPA in their products.
 Insurers will argue that suits that fail to allege bodily injury, such as In re: Bisphenol, are simply not covered under the typical CGL policy.